OHIF/Viewers/platform/docs/docs/migration-guide.md

 });
 ```

 By using dynamic imports, you can selectively load modules or components at runtime when they are needed, enhancing the efficiency and responsiveness of your application.
+However, note
+that these components must be available at BUILD time, and cannot be updated after
+build.

 </details>